The page talks about minimum employment entitlements, particularly those under the National Employment Standards contained in the Fair Work Act.

 How much paid annual leave am I entitled to?

 Under the National Employment Standards, full-time employees are entitled to four weeks of paid annual leave per year of service.
 Part-time employees are entitled to paid annual leave proportionate to their hours of work.
-Annual leave accrues during a year of service according to your ordinary hours of work and accumulates from year to year.
+Annual leave accrues during a year of service according to your ordinary hours of work and accumulates (carries over) from year to year.

 Can my employer require me to use my accrued annual leave if I am absent from work due to a bushfire?